Increase Process Efficiency: Kanban Cumulative Flow Diagram

 On the other hand, if we fail to do a good job, then the “Done” area would be flatter.
 If we are slow to deliver, then it means that our cycle times are larger.
 Reducing the cycle time, without sacrificing the quality of output, is a constant goal for Kanban teams.
 The faster a product is delivered, the more satisfied the client is.

 You can measure approximate average cycle time by calculating the horizontal difference between the top line and bottom line of a CFD at any point along the graph.
-The cycle time is a strong indicator of the efficiency of work processes, since it reflects how quickly a project is completed after work has begun.
+The cycle time is a strong indicator of the efficiency of work processes since it reflects how quickly a project is completed after work has begun.
 This is directly related to the work in progress, and shortening cycle times usually means increased customer satisfaction.

 Enhancing the Kanban method

-The Kanban method is built around optimising cycle times, limiting Work in Progress, and continuously delivering – implementing incremental, evolutionary change.
+The Kanban method is built around optimizing cycle times, limiting Work in Progress, and continuously delivering – implementing incremental, evolutionary change.
 By showing the accumulation of tasks completed over time, the cumulative flow diagram provides compelling visual evidence to show where these changes need to be made.

 The fundamental purpose of the Kanban cumulative flow diagram is to demonstrate the stability of your workflow.
 Analysis of the CFD should tell you what areas need your focus, in order to maintain continuous process improvement.
 It enables you to improve your overall productivity and efficiency.